prime31/vscode-rust-builder/README.md

 ## Features
  - provides a parser for finding `cargo run` targets
  - keyboard shortcut and VS Code commands for building the last target or choosing a target to build
- - each setup for debugging your last built target with CodeLLDB

 ## Usage